XiozZe/XioScript/README.md

 ### Welcome!

 This github repository is dedicated to XioScript, a userscript for Virtonomics.
-I recommend to check out the [[wiki|home]] for any questions.
+I recommend to check out the [[wiki|https://github.com/XiozZe/XioScript/wiki]] for any questions.
 Have fun with it!